 Setting up Gemma 4 for workflow use

 Install Ollama or LM Studio and pull the Gemma 4 model.
-For workflow automation, Ollama is usually better because it exposes a simple API you can call from scripts.
+For workflow automation, Ollama is the right choice because it exposes a plain HTTP API on localhost:11434 that you can call from any language — no SDK lock-in, no cloud relay.

 File processing workflows